 Where I Found My Information:

-I found all of the towing charts and other towing information on the Q5/SQ5 from Audi's website, where they have a database for all of their owners manuals.
+The owner's manuals: I found all of the charts and other towing information on these vehicles from Audi's website, where they have a database for all of their owners manuals.
 You have to input a VIN and then submit that VIN and it will give you access to your specific manual.
 There are also other resources available, in some cases, that might be worth checking out as well.

-I wanted to link to the articles but since they use VIN for pulling up their data, the sessions would expire before anyone would ever get to see the manual, so you will have to look up the manual.
+I wanted to link to the articles but since they use VIN for pulling up their data, the sessions would expire before anyone would ever get to see the manual, so you will have to look up the manual yourself.